AkihiroUeda35/llm-quick-access/README.md

 Type `g` in the address bar to search with Gemini:

-- `g What's the weather today?` → Search and auto-submit to Gemini
+- `g What's the weather today?` -> Search and auto-submit to Gemini
+- **Auto-submit**: Query is automatically inserted into Gemini's input field and submitted

 ## Installation